dougeby/IntuneDocs/intune/planning-guide-support-plan.md

 -   Learn more about [Intune support](/intune/get-support).

 For the initial production rollout phases, organizations could have all three tiers participating in a bridge or skype call.
-Here’s one example of how an organization could implement their IT support/helpdesk work-flows:
+Here’s one example of how an organization could implement their IT support or helpdesk work-flows:

-1. End-user contacts IT support/helpdesk tier 1 with an enrollment issue.
+1. End-user contacts IT support or helpdesk tier 1 with an enrollment issue.

-2. IT support/helpdesk tier 1 is unable to determine the root cause and escalates to tier 2.
+2. IT support or helpdesk tier 1 is unable to determine the root cause and escalates to tier 2.

-3. IT support/helpdesk tier 2 investigates, but is unable to resolve the issue and escalates to tier 3, providing additional information to assist with the investigation.
+3. IT support or helpdesk tier 2 investigates, but is unable to resolve the issue and escalates to tier 3, providing additional information to assist with the investigation.

-4. IT support/helpdesk tier 3 investigates further, determines the root cause and communicates the resolution to tier 2 and 1.
+4. IT support or helpdesk tier 3 investigates further, determines the root cause and communicates the resolution to tier 2 and 1.

 5. IT support/helpdesk tier 1 then contacts the customer and resolves their issue.

-Using this type of approach, especially in early stages of the Intune rollout would add many benefits, such as:
+Using this type of approach, especially in early stages of the Intune rollout, adds many benefits, including:

 -   Assisting in technology learning and ramp up.